ViViVidam/CS699_layout_comparison/README.md

 # Web Layout Crawler #

 This project uses the Playwright library to crawl a specified webpage with Chrome and Firefox with WebAssembly enabled and disabled.
 The downloaded webpage files are downloaded to the folder `JSOutput`.
 Screenshots are saved to the `Screenshots` folder.
+The playwright will emulate as an android device.

 ## How to set up ###